(A) Notwithstanding the terms, provisions, or conditions of any agreement, franchise, or waiver, no franchisor shall:

 (17) Use any financial services company or leasing company owned in whole or part or controlled by the manufacturer or distributor to accomplish what would otherwise be illegal conduct on the part of the manufacturer or distributor pursuant to this section.
 This section does not limit the right of the financial services or leasing company to otherwise engage in regular financial services or leasing business practices.

-(18) Initiate a charge back without an audit or perform an audit to confirm a warranty repair, sales incentive, or rebate more than twelve months after the date of submission by the franchisee, provided that these limitations shall not be effective in the case of a fraudulent claim.
+(18) Initiate a charge back without an audit or perform an audit to confirm a warranty or recall repair, sales incentive, service incentive, other form of incentive compensation, or rebate more than twelve months after the date of submission by the franchisee, provided that these limitations shall not be effective in the case of a fraudulent claim.
 Division (A)(18) of this section does not preclude a charge back for any fraudulent claim that was previously paid.

 (19) Refuse to pay a franchisee for sales incentives, service incentives, rebates, or other forms of incentive compensation within thirty days after their approval by the manufacturer.
 The franchisor shall either approve or disapprove each claim by the franchisee within thirty days after receipt of the claim in a proper form generally used by the franchisor.
 Any claims not specifically disapproved in writing within thirty days after receipt shall be considered to be approved.